-Article 7.2 Assessment interviews
+Article 7.1 Assessment interview

-- 1. An assessment will be made covering period of no less than six months and no more than 24 months. - 2.
+- 1. At least once but no more than twice a year the employee is assessed. - 2.
 The assessment interview is reported in writing. - 3.
 The employer will make further rules for the assessment procedure and criteria. - 4.
 For employees employers under a civil-law employment contract the employer will set up a complaints procedure.
 For civil servants the objections procedure in Awb applies.